To sleep well and be well, you must breathe well

 Snoring – Sleep Apnoea – Asthma – Nasal Problems – Anxiety – Panic Attacks – Breathlessness?

-Snoring plagues over 50% of the middle-aged, is the third leading cause of relationship breakdown and increases your risk of high blood pressure, stroke and cancer.
+Snoring plagues over 50% of the middle-aged, is the third leading cause of relationship breakdown and increases your risk of high blood pressure, stroke, diabetes and cancer.
 Around 25% of children snore, affecting their sleep quality, growth, learning capacity and behaviour.
 25% of pregnant women snore, increasing the risk of health complications for themselves and their unborn child.
 Snoring’s more serious relative, obstructive sleep apnoea/ apnea (OSA) is becoming the most common chronic disease in all industrialised countries.
 And then there is the rising incidence of asthma and anxiety disorders.

 What is the one thing in common in all people with these problems?

 They do not breathe correctly, no exceptions.
 That’s the underlying issue.

 People with these problems have a ‘disordered’ breathing pattern – a faulty way of breathing which is rarely identified or addressed.
 The problem can be in the rate and depth of breathing, in the use of the upper chest or mouth to breathe, or a combination of these.
 A disturbance in breathing affects body chemistry and the function of all body systems.
 It makes sense to do something about faulty breathing habits directly rather than just treating or masking the symptoms with surgery, drugs and appliances.

 You can change the way you breathe… It is as natural as taking your next breath…. differently.

 BreatheAbility.com was created by Tess Graham, a physiotherapist who has been researching breathing and working as a breathing educator for over two decades.
 This website is dedicated to helping you breathe well by providing information and resources.
 We also offer training programs for health professionals and conference presentations and workshops for community, business and professional organisations.